 - And more

-Simple practices can keep your neck and back healthy and can help you avoid common bone spur causes.
-For example, by performing simple stretching routines and improving posture, you can increase the strength and flexibility of your neck and back.
+Simple practices can keep your neck and back healthy, and can help you avoid common bone spur causes.
+For instance, by performing simple stretching routines and improving posture, you can increase the strength and flexibility of your neck and back.

-In addition, one of the easiest ways to prevent the development of osteophytes is to know what the bone spurs causes are.
+In addition, one of the easiest ways to prevent the development of osteophytes is to educate yourself on what the bone spur’s causes are.
 We suggest you take a few moments to read the information our experts at Laser Spine Institute have provided on this website, as it may save you from years of debilitating back pain.
 Furthermore, it is important to be aware of bone spur symptoms, as this knowledge can help you and your physician diagnose any potential problems.

-Finally, you may be interested in learning about treatment options for osteophytes if any of the bone spur causes have resulted in problems in your neck or back.
-While there are a number of basic options your doctor might recommend, including rest, exercise, weight loss, physical therapy, and medications, sometimes surgery is needed.
-Many traditional, open back procedures for relieving the effects of bone spurs leave patients with potentially lengthy and painful recovery processes; however, the state-of-the-art, minimally invasive outpatient procedures performed at Laser Spine Institute are highly successful, require a much shorter recuperation period, and run a lesser risk of infection than these traditional open back procedures.
-Contact us today to learn more about our innovative procedures, surgical centers, and streamlined patient experience, as well as to request a complimentary review of your MRI or CT scan.
+If any bone spur causes have resulted in problems in your neck or back, you may be interested in learning about treatment options for osteophytes.
+While there are a number of basic options your physician might recommend, including rest, exercise, weight loss, physical therapy and medications, sometimes surgery is needed.
+Many traditional, open back procedures for relieving the effects of bone spurs can involve lengthy and painful recovery processes; however, the state-of-the-art, minimally invasive outpatient procedures performed at Laser Spine Institute are highly successful, require a much shorter recuperation period and run a lesser risk of infection than these traditional open back procedures.
+Contact us today to learn more about bone spur causes, our innovative procedures, surgery centers and streamlined patient experience, as well as to request a complimentary review of your MRI or CT scan.